gertrude-app/web/docs/src/pages/keeping-users-safe.md

 to keep them safe, you'll convert them to an ally, and provide them with more motivation to stay careful and innocent when presented with opportunities.

-## Practice other forms of internet safety
+## Practice layers of internet safety

 The best defense is a "defense in depth."
 Layer on other means of safety like: